 If you’re in the market for acoustic panels, the number of options can be daunting.
-Many will prefer to make acoustic panels themselves, to control all the variables and better design them to match their space.
+After you figure out how many you need (our guide), you may prefer to make acoustic panels yourself, to control all the variables and better design them to match your space.
 But you can make great panels that fail if you don’t get one crucial thing right: the fabric covering.

 Guilford of Maine fabrics are the industry standard for custom acoustic panel fabric, but their high price point pushes some toward other options like 12oz cotton duck cloth, which is cheaper and has the right acoustic properties.